jujhars13/gurmatsangeet/basics/2014-11-23_srg-srgm-rupak.md

 ## Notes
 You need to be able to play at 140bpm, playing blind while maintaining tonal quality (unlike this recording, but I've got the wrong string for this key ;-)
 *Also, don't forget to breathe, keep the shoulders, face relaxed.
-Spine straight, head forward with the neck relaxed*
+Spine straight, head forward with the neck relaxed* It's a lot trickier than the sum of it's parts.
+Mostly because of the odd beat cycle and large not jumps which will throw some of you off.
+It's not to be taken lightly.

 ## Advanced playing
 For those who like a challenge: